GaloisInc/HARDENS/README.md

 Plants (NPPs).

-In the HARDENS project Galois will demonstrate to the Nuclear Regulatory Commission (NRC) cutting- edge capabilities in the model-based design, validation, and verification of safety-critical, mission-critical, high-assurance systems.
+In the HARDENS project Galois will demonstrate to the Nuclear Regulatory Commission (NRC) cutting-edge capabilities in the model-based design, validation, and verification of safety-critical, mission-critical, high-assurance systems.
 Our demonstrator includes high-assurance software and hardware, includes open source RISC-V